-Where information is to be posted on a website, for example slides used by a speaker, permission must be sought and received.
-If there is a complaint that the material is inappropriate due to copyright infringement, libel, plagiarism or discrimination, the material must immediately be removed from the website.
+Where information is to be posted on a website, for example slides used by aspeaker, permission must be sought and received.
+If there is a complaint thatthe material is inappropriate due to copyright infringement, libel, plagiarism or discrimination, the material must immediately be removed from the website.

 Where information is to be published, Member Groups must obtain written permission from the author to publish the material.
-A standard 'licence to publish' form is available at here.
-If an author has used third party material he /she must have permission from the copyright owner; a standard third party permission form is available the BCS Publishing Department.
+A standard 'licence to publish' form is available at (link to be added).
+If an author has used third partymaterial he /she must have permission from the copyright owner; a standard third party permission form is available at (link to be added).